 How Can I Say Otherwise "Negative" Things To People In Constructive Ways?

 The newfound brain injury began healing a bit, and Eric began to understand the concept of "constructive criticism."
 He stopped taking things personally.
 To further aid their growing relationship, Eric and Heather developed some verbal clues together that permitted them to stay present and remain non-defensive during moments of withdrawal or distancing.
 These cues allowed them to continue to be the best of friends during difficult times.
-When there were signs of Eric’s withdrawals, Heather would notice the early warning signals.
-She would even ask him if he was back in the '80s, a cue to remind Eric to move his emotional responses back into the present day.
+When there were signs of Eric’s leaves, Heather would notice the early warning signals.
+She would even ask him if he was back in the '80s, a cue to remind Eric to move his emotional responses around into the present day.

-The less judgment and criticism Eric felt, the more comfortable and more fluid the transition to the present became for him.
+The less judgment and criticism Eric felt the more comfortable and more fluid the transition to the present became for him.
 Presented with many tools during the couple’s therapy, Eric and Heather built and enhanced their relationship.
 They found that although psychotherapy may not always be an easy process, the benefits of learning how to deal with the past and move into the present can be life-enhancing.

 If you or someone you love is experiencing pain and suffering from relationship problems and loss of consortium stemming from a bad accident, use our online form to speak to a legal counselor online.
-We are ready to earn your trust and give the time you need to explain how the accident changed your lives for the worst.
+We are ready to earn your trust and give you the time you need to explain how the accident changed your lives for the worst.
 After, we will talk about ways of getting reimbursed for your bills, wages, pain, suffering, and distress.
 Sound good?
 If so and you are in a hurry, that's ok too.
 Grab your telephone and call top personal injury attorneys right now at Ehline Law Firm Personal Injury Attorneys, APLC.
 (213) 596-9642.

 "A Guide to Changing Self-Destructive Behaviors." - Zen Habits.